 Identification of real stones

-It comes again and again before the gemstone jewelry from an old family estate is found.
-So the question immediately arises, are the stones real?
+It always happens that gemstone jewellery from an old family estate is found.
+This immediately raises the question: Are the stones genuine?
 Is it possible to determine this from home under the living room lamp?

-In times of economic crises and high inflation rates, diamonds are all too often referred to as a "safe" investment.
-But how do I know, as a possible layman, if I will get a real diamond sent to me, and if the figure is also is the true value.
+All too often in times of economic crises and high inflation rates, people talk about diamonds as a "safe" investment.
+But how do I know if I'm getting a real diamond and if the declared amount also corresponds to the true value?

-At this point we would like to point out that nowadays it is very difficult, if not impossible, for a layman to define a diamond as "real", i.e. as a natural product created over millions of years.
-This is clearly due to the centuries long endeavor and ultimately also the success of "science" to produce diamonds artificially.
-Whether this is due to the pursuit of money and power or to the drive for industrial progress may be discussed elsewhere. will be.
-However, we always advise you to visit your trustworthy jeweller for a determination of authenticity and then not to lose sight of your own stone.
+We would like to point out at this point that it is very difficult, if not impossible, to determine a diamond as "genuine", i.e. as a natural product created over millions of years.
+This is due to the centuries-long efforts and ultimately also the success of science to produce diamonds artificially.
+We always advise you to consult a trusted jeweller for a determination of authenticity.

 In the next paragraph, a small overview of the possible determination methods is given and their risks and grey areas are explained.

-There are ways and methods to distinguish a real diamond from the most famous imitation diamond, the zirconia.
+There are ways and methods how to distinguish a real diamond from the probably best known imitation diamond, the zirconia, even from home.

-A real diamond of the same size is much lighter than a zirconia.
+A real diamond is significantly lighter than a zirconia with the same size.
 This is due to the lower density of the diamond.
-A real one carat diamond in brilliant cut has a diameter of 6.5mm.
-A Zirconia in the same cut and weight comes only to a diameter of 5.4mm.
-This principle also works the other way round.
-If you have two stones with the same diameter, the diamond will always be much lighter than the zircon.
+A genuine one-carat brilliant-cut diamond has a diameter of 6.5 mm.
+A zirconia of the same cut and weight has a diameter of only 5.4mm.
+Of course, this principle also works the other way round.
+If you have two stones with the same diameter, the diamond will always be significantly lighter than the zirconia.

-The problem with this method, however, is that one must first have a certified real diamond with the same weight as the specimen to be checked in order to be able to produce comparative values.
-There is also the problem of the quality of the cut.
+The problem with this method, however, is that a certified genuine diamond of the same weight as the specimen to be tested must first be available in order to produce comparative values.
+There is also the problem of the cut quality.
 It can significantly influence the diameter of the stone with the same carat number.

 The Glass Test

-According to popular belief, distinguishing a zirconia from a diamond can perform a glass cutting test.
-Because a diamond can cut glass, but a zircon cannot.
+According to popular belief, distinguishing a cubic zirconia from a diamond can perform a glass-cutting test.
+A diamond cuts glass, a zirconia not necessarily.
 However, this is clearly not the case.
-High-quality zircons are is able to cut through glass.
-This test is therefore not suitable for checking whether it is a zirconia or a real diamond.
+High-quality zircons are quite capable of cutting through glass, which makes this test only conditionally suitable for checking whether it is a zirconia or a real diamond.

 The breaking test

-Do not hit the stone with a hard object to check its authenticity.
-Although diamond is the hardest natural material we know of, it is still relatively easy to split.
-This is due to its molecular structure of the diamond.
-Parallel grid bonds define the breaking edges.
+Under no circumstances should the stone be struck with a hard object in order to verify its authenticity.
+Although the diamond is the hardest natural substance we know, it is relatively easy to split.
+This is due to the molecular structure of the diamond.
+Parallel lattice bonds define the fracture edges.

 The condensation test

-When breathing on glass panes, the moisture stored in our breath remains and condenses.
-This also happens with real diamonds, but the condensation humidity only lasts for a fraction of the time.
-Should one of you If the gemstone is clearly fogged up, you can assume that it is not a real diamond.
+When breathing on glass panes, the moisture stored in our breath lingers and condenses.
+This also happens with real diamonds, but the condensation moisture only lasts for a fraction of the time.
+If a breathed-on gemstone is clearly fogged up, it can be assumed that it is not a real diamond.

 The water drop test